 Presented by Sarah Montague and John Humphrys.

-Thought for the Day with the writer Rhidian Brook.
+Thought for the day with the Rabbi Lionel Blue.

 Scotland's First Minister Alex Salmond says the planned takeover of HBOS should be halted.

 Lord Falconer discusses privacy laws with the managing editor of The Sun, Graham Dudman.

 Julian Lloyd Webber and Diane Baxter discuss why music teachers should avoid touching their pupils.

 Nick Robinson examines the political thinking behind government tax cut promises.

 Jeremy Bowen reports on the Hamas threats to boycott Palestinian talks.

 South African singer and anti-apartheid campaigner Miriam Makeba has died aged 76.

 The Open Spaces Society is campaigning to protect the three percent of English countryside that remains as common land.
 Sarah Mukherjee reports.